 HADLIMA® (or HADLIMA® PushTouch®) helps reduce the signs and symptoms of rheumatoid arthritis, polyarticular juvenile idiopathic arthritis and psoriatic arthritis (such as pain and swollen joints), may help improve your/your child's ability to perform daily activities (such as getting dressed, walking and climbing stairs), and may help prevent further damage to your/your child's bones and joints.
-In addition, HADLIMA® (or HADLIMA® PushTouch®) helps reduce the signs and symptoms of ankylosing spondylitis (back pain and morning stiffness), and adult Crohn's disease or ulcerative colitis (abdominal pain and diarrhea).
+In addition, HADLIMA® (or HADLIMA® PushTouch®) helps reduce the signs and symptoms of ankylosing spondylitis (back pain and morning stiffness), and adult Crohn's disease or adult and pediatric ulcerative colitis (abdominal pain and diarrhea).
+HADLIMA® (or HADLIMA® PushTouch®) may help improve the work productivity and activity impairment in caregivers of children with ulcerative colitis.

-HADLIMA® (or HADLIMA® PushTouch®) is also used to treat inflammatory lesions (nodules and abscesses) in adults and adolescents (12 to 17 years of age, weighing \geq 30 kg) with hidradenitis suppurativa.
+HADLIMA\ (or HADLIMA\ PushTouch\) is also used to treat inflammatory lesions (nodules and abscesses) in adults and adolescents (12 to 17 years of age, weighing $\geq$ 30 kg) with hidradenitis suppurativa.